fincash logo SOLUTIONS

 Features of STT

-They have certain distinguishing characteristics because it was enacted to collect taxes from the financial market efficiently.
-Some of the key features are:
+STT has certain distinguishing characteristics as it was introduced to efficiently collect Taxes from the financial market.
+Some of the key features include:

-• There is a criterion for paying this tax because it only applies to recognised stock exchanges, not individual members.
-The clearing member is responsible for paying the sum of all STT taxes owed by trading members under him
+• It is applicable only on recognized stock exchanges, not individual members.
+The clearing member is responsible for paying the sum of all STT taxes owed by trading members under them.

-• STT on futures is calculated based on the current market price.
-However, premium traded value is calculated in the case of options
+• STT on futures is calculated based on the current market price, whereas in the case of options, it is calculated on the premium traded value.

-• In addition, the rate of taxation for STT is determined by the Indian Central Government
+• The rate of taxation for STT is determined by the Indian Central Government.

 Get More Updates!